demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/DiggC-CruiserImproved/README.md

 - \[Client\] Fix items being unscannable when placed in the Cruiser.
 - \[Client\] Fix wheel skidding sound effect and visuals playing while the Cruiser is airborne or magneted.
 - \[Client\] Fix Cruiser accelerating while attached to the magnet if not in park.
+- \[Client\] Fix 'ghosting' of interactable prompts across the Cruiser's windshield.

 ### Feedback